 On this basis, and without benefit of a full project option selection or cost benefit analyses, it would not generally be considered feasible within the bounds of practical and normal engineering judgement to economically carry out such works and such works would comprise a large portion of the eventual replacement cost for the jetty.
-Temporary works would essentially be both extensive over the full length of the approximately 512m structure and costly (likely order of magnitude in the millions would not be unexpected given the complexity and likely effort required) and still be prone to failure in storms and / or due to the 83 year old deck superstructure's continued decline in condition.
-More robust stabilisation would in effect be reconstruction retaining some historic fabric such as piles as was done with some lower specification structures in South Australia and of a scale that to the author's knowledge is currently not funded and cost in the order of tens of millions.
+Temporary works would essentially be both extensive over the full length of the approximately 512m structure and costly, and still be prone to failure in storms and / or due to the 83 year old deck superstructure's continued decline in condition.
+More robust stabilisation would in effect be reconstruction retaining some historic fabric such as piles as was done with some lower specification structures in South Australia and of a scale that to the author's knowledge is currently not funded and would cost in the order of tens of millions.
 Certainly the value for money for the community in the long run would have to be questioned as a large portion of funding some temporary work could be utilised in any refurbishment/replacement.